CowZix/website/content/recipes/tart.md

 1. Mix sugar and cocoa powder until combined.
 2. Heat water and cream in a pan until barely boiling.
 3. Mix sugar and cocoa into boiling cream.
-4. Add gelatin and stir until incorperated, then strain into heatproof bowl.
+4. Add gelatin and stir until incorporated, then strain into heatproof bowl.
 5. Wait until the glaze reaches 90F then pour on the surface of the ganache.

 ## Lemon Curd Ingredients